adikari/monorepo-diff-buildkite-plugin/README.md

 - path: app/cms/
   config: # Required [trigger step configuration]
     trigger: cms-deploy # Required [trigger pipeline slug]
+- path:
+    - services/email
+    - assets/images/email
+  config:
+    trigger: email-deploy
 ```

 #### `path`

 If the `path` specified here in the appears in the `diff` output, a `trigger` step will be added to the dynamically generated pipeline.yml

+A list of paths can be provided to trigger the desired pipeline.
+Changes in any of the paths will initiate the pipeline provided in trigger.

 #### `config`